Macil/ud/README.md

 will be updated to have all of the values of the newest object and then will be returned.

-### ud.defn(module, function)
+### ud.defn(module, function, key?)

 A wrapper around the function will be returned which calls the given function.
 On a reload, the wrapper will be updated so that it calls the most recent version of the function.

 The prototype of the function will be updated too, so you can pass a class constructor to defn and have its methods be kept up to date.
-The function name is used as the key.

 ## Example